 'Return the path of an open document in the documents collection named "VBA Basics.doc" MsgBox Documents("VBA Basics.doc").Path 'Return the text of a first paragraph object in the ActiveDocument object MsgBox ActiveDocument.Paragraphs(1).Range.Text

 A method is an action that can be performed on an object.
 VBA objects are separated from their methods by periods.
 For example, if you wanted to save a particular file as part of a VBA program you could include the following statement in the code:

 Remember, a method is an "action" that you perform on an object.
-I like the "throwing brick" analogy that Bill uses in his article.
 The following screen shot shows some of methods and properties (discussed later) that are associated with the ActiveDocument object (using the Auto List Members feature).
-Notice the symbol for a method looks a bit like a hurled green brick.
+Notice the symbol for a method looks a bit like the "action" of hurling a green brick.

 Note: I recommend that you keep "Auto List Members" in the VB Editor options checked.
 "Auto List Members" shows the various methods and properties that can be associated with objects after you type the period "." following an object when writing your code statements.

 Properties are used to describe an object.
 Some properties are read-only, while others are read/write.
 For example, the document VBA Basics.doc is saved to a particular path on my computer.
 That path is a property of the document object.
 The .Path property is read-only as it cannot be changed, without saving the file to a different location.
 Properties are separated from objects by periods just as methods are.
 The following statement will display the current path of "VBA Basics.doc", as it is defined on my computer, in an onscreen message box:

 If the property is read/write and you set the property equal to something, it changes the current value of that particular property and therefore changes the description of the object.
 Otherwise VBA can tell you the properties current value.
 For example, the following statements change the .Name property of the selected text to “Times New Roman” then reports the .Name property applied: